astronomer/docs/astro/support.md

 - Include logs or code snippets

-    If you've already taken note of any task-level Airflow logs or Astronomer platform logs, don't hesitate to send them as a part of your original ticket.
+    If you've already taken note of task logs or Airflow component logs, send them as a part of your request.

     The more context you can give, the better we can help you.